pkmishra/node-perfectapi/readme.md

 In your `package.json` file, be sure to specify the above file as a "bin", so that the app can be called from the command-line, e.g.

 ```
 { "name": "myNodeLib"
 , "version": "0.0.1"
-    ,"description": "My brilliant API"
+, "description": "My brilliant API"
-    ,"main": "./bin/myNodeLib.js"
+, "main": "./bin/myNodeLib.js"
-	,"bin": "./bin/myNodeLib.js"
+, "bin": "./bin/myNodeLib.js"
 , "engines": {
     "node" : ">=0.6.5"
   }
 , "dependencies": {
-        "perfectapi": ">=0.0.6"
+	"perfectapi": ">=0.0.13"
   }
 }
 ```
 Thats it.

 Usage from another Node app
 ---------------------------
-Other node apps can use your library (e.g. `myNodeLib`) like below.
+Other node apps can use your library (e.g. `myNodeLib`).
 This is exactly the same as you might access any other API, except that the function signature is always the same `(config, callback)` and the callback is also always the same `function(err, result)`.  `result` is a return object with the structure defined in the configuration.

 ```
 var test1=require('myNodeLib');